fenago/data-science/lab_guides/Lab_6.md

 The following steps will help you to complete the exercise:

-1. Open a new Colab notebook to write and execute your code.
+1. Open a new Jupyter notebook to write and execute your code.

 2. Next, import the libraries mentioned in the following code snippet: